 Finally, treat your social media contacts as leads!

 This is the most effective way to turn your customer support strategy around!
+You can also use customer relationship management software for influencer marketing which is according to Megaphone Marketing can make you millions.

 There are plenty of customer relationship management platforms to choose from, including: